smokephisticated/smokephisticated/pages/bowls/bowls.md

 <h2 class="heading-center"><a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/jet-flash-smoke-system.html">Jet Flash System</a> - *Length* 19 cm / 7.5 inch - $90</h2>

 <a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/jet-flash-smoke-system.html"><img alt="Stemless Inline Perc Glass Bong with Double Ring 18-arm Perc" class="img-middle" src="/img/bowls/jet-flash.png" /></a>

+Jet-Flash Smoke System
+Whirling smoke, using the Venturi system, begins in the small nozzles in the body of the chamber.

+The design of the funnel body aerates the smoke, cooling it and making it easier to inhale.
+The same air intake holes along the shoulders of the pipe force the smoke away from the walls and keep the funnel body clean.

+The Jet Flash System allows you to switch between several types of smoking adapters to suit your mood.
+The complete 7-piece kit comes with a handheld glass chamber with molded grips, a glass funnel bowl, mouth piece chamber, a spoon pipe adapter, a taster "one hitter" adapter/joint holder, a slitted 18.8mm > 14.5mm slit diffuser downstem, and a Keck clip to securely hold the pieces together while in use.
+The Jet Flash system can be used on its own or as an attachment on your regular bong.

+Jet-Flash swirling action, smoother inhalation Conserves medicine/herb
+Attractive gift box
+18.8mm female joint on main chamber
+14.5mm male joint on mouthpiece chamber
+18.8mm > 14.5mm inside-cut slitted diffuser downstem
+14.5mm attachments
+Downstem length: 11cm

 <h2 class="heading-center">Best Bowls Under $50:</h2>